 A cruise on the Ping River is relaxing and comes with the added bonus of revealing a facet of Chiang Mai not visible from land.
-Scorpion Tailed River Cruise operates daily Ping River cruises which include the signature Northern Thai dessert of sticky rice and mango and a fruit beverage.
-Ping River lunch and dinner cruises combine the chance of enjoying traditional Thai fare with a backdrop of the city and its historic temples and chedis.
-Daytime cruises pass through lush landscapes on the edges of the city.
+The Ping River dinner cruises combine the chance of enjoying traditional Thai fare with a backdrop of the city and its historic temples and chedis.
+The What’s Up recommended the operators for your best dining cruise experience follows.

 The Riverside Restaurant is a long established international eatery close to Narawat Bridge.
-This restaurant offers dinner cruises every evening.
+The Riverside offers dinner cruises every evening.
 Diners board the Riverside cruiser at the restaurant’s private jetty 75 minutes before the 20:00 sailing.
 This gives the crew time to take orders from the restaurant’s menu and the chefs to prepare it.
-Options cover all the Thai and Northern favourites with pad Thai fried noodles, Chiang mai hors d’oeuvres and geng ke-ow wan green curry among the choices.
+Options cover all the Thai and Northern favourites with Pad Thai fried noodles, Chiang Mai Hors d’oeuvres and Geng Keow Wan green curry among the choices.
 The dinner cruise is 75 minutes long.